Victims and survivors of domestic abuse

 Financial and/or Economic Abuse

-Financial abuse involves a perpetrator using or misusing money which limits and controls their partner’s current and future actions and their freedom of choice.
+Financial abuse involves a perpetrator using or misusing money/resources which limits and controls their partner’s current and future actions and their freedom of choice.

 Examples include: